lonesloane/GraphXQL/README.md

 }
 ```

-Also, if you are working with a client application such as GraphiQL or Insomnia, you should also benefit from the introspection and have access to all the types exposed by your service.
+When working with a client application such as GraphiQL or Insomnia, you should also benefit from the introspection and have access to all the types exposed by your service.

 [![Introspection](docs/screenshots/introspection.png)](docs/screenshots/introspection.png)
 [![Query](docs/screenshots/query.png)](docs/screenshots/query.png)